hippiehunter/dblbook/src/guessing_game/guessing_game.md

 The first command, `dotnet new`, takes the template name (`SynNetApp`) as the first argument and takes the name of the project (`GuessingGame`) as the second argument.
 The second command changes to the new project’s directory.

-As you saw in the intro, `dotnet new` generates a "Hello world" program for you.
-Check out the *Program.dbl* file:
+As you saw in the intro, `dotnet new` generates a "Hello World" program for you. `**Which intro are we referring to?
+Do we mean "Getting Started"?` Check out the *Program.dbl* file:

 ```dbl
 import System